3loop/loop-decoder/packages/transaction-decoder/README.md

 To begin using the Loop Decoder, you need to create an instance of the LoopDecoder class.
 At a minimum, you must provide three data loaders:

--   `getProvider`: This function returns an ethers JsonRpcProvider based on the chain ID.
+-   `getProvider`: This function returns an object with ethers JsonRpcProvider based on the chain ID.
 -   `contractMetaStore`: This object has 2 properties `get` and `set` that returns and caches contract meta-information.
 See the `ContractData` type for the required properties.
 -   `abiStore`: Similarly, this object has 2 properties `get` and `set` that returns and cache the contract or fragment ABI based on the chain ID, address, and/or signature.